xpdustry/toxopid/README.md

     toxopid {
         // The version with which your mod/plugin is compiled.
-        // If not set, will compile with v140 by default. compileVersion.set("v126")
+        // If not set, will compile with v143 by default. compileVersion.set("v126")
         // The version with which your mod/plugin is tested.
-        // If not set, defaults to compileVersion. runtimeVersion.set("v135")
+        // If not set, defaults to the value of compileVersion. runtimeVersion.set("v143")
         // The platforms you target, you can choose DESKTOP, HEADLESS or/and ANDROID.
         // If not set, will target DESKTOP by default. platforms.add(ModPlatform.HEADLESS)
+        // Uses the Mindustry jitpack mirror for compilation,
+        // since the main repository is not reliable.
+        // Won't work with versions before v136. compileWithJitpackMirror.set(true)
     }
     ```